-A simple solution is to assign this responsibility to iteration i=0 of the forall loop as shown in Listing 31.
+A simple solution is to assign this responsibility to iteration i=0 of the forall loop as shown in Listing 25.
 The log message is printed by iteration i=0 on line 8 after a barrier in line 7 and before a second barrier in line 9.
 Though correct, it is undesirable to use two barriers when trying to log a single phase transition.
 To mitigate this problem, the next statement offers a next-with-single option.
-This option has the form next single $\langle single\text{-statement}\rangle$, where $\langle single\text{-statement}\rangle$ is a statement that is performed exactly once after all tasks have completed the previous phase and before any task begins its next phase.
-The CG edges for a next-with-single statement are shown in Figure 25.
+This option has the form next single $\langle single\text{-statement}\rangle$ , where $\langle single\text{-statement}\rangle$ is a statement that is performed exactly once after all tasks have completed the previous phase and before any task begins its next phase.
+The CG edges for a next-with-single statement are shown in Figure 16.

-Listing 32 shows how a next-with-single statement can be used to perform the same computation as in Listing 31 by using one barrier operation (with a single statement) instead of two.
-Note that no if statement is needed in the body of the single statement, since it will be executed exactly once by a randomly selected iteration of the forall loop.
+Listing 26 shows how a next-with-single statement can be used to perform the same computation as in Listing 25 by using one barrier operation (with a single statement) instead of two.
+Note that no if statement is needed in the body of the single statement, since it will be executed exactly once by a randomly selected

-Figure 25: Modeling a next-with-single statement in the Computation Graph
+Figure 16: Modeling a next-with-single statement in the Computation Graph

 '''

-{\tt rank.count} = 0; // {\tt rank} object contains an int field, count
+rank.count = 0; // rank object contains an int field, count

-\begin{array}{lll} \textbf{forall} & (\textbf{point} \left[ \text{ i } \right] & : & \left[ 0 : \text{m-1} \right] ) \end{array} \left\{ \right. \\
+forall (point[i] : [0:m-1]) {

+2

+3

 // Start of Hello phase

-3

 4

 int square = ii;

 5

 System.out.println("Hello_from_task" + i + "with_square=" + square);

 6

 next single { // single statement

+System.out.println("LOG: Between_Hello&Goodbye_Phases");

 7

-System.out.println("LOG: Between_Hello&Goodbye_Phases");

 8

+9

 // Start of Goodbye phase

 10

 System.out.println("Goodbye_from_task" + i + "with_square=" + square);

 11

 }

 '''

-Listing 32: Listing 31 extended with a next-with-single statement in lines 15-17
+Listing 26: Listing 25 extended with a next-with-single statement in lines 15-17 iteration of the forall loop.